PhoenixVX/golden-age-wiki/minecraft/intro_to_apis.md

 # Introduction to APIs

+**Note**: This is not a comprehensive list.
+This just includes the "mainsteam" toolchains that are commonly used in the legacy community.

 These cons are relevant to all toolchains/APIs, unless stated otherwise.
 - Cons:
-  - For versions <1.7.10, **very** limited block IDs.
-You get a max of 255, and about 96 of those are claimed by vanilla already.
+  - For versions <1.2.1, **very** limited block IDs.
+You get a max of 256, and 96 (b1.7.3) of those are claimed by vanilla already.
+    - Post 1.2.1, this limit is instead 4096, thanks to the anvil format, but you can still run into issues with larger packs.
   - ID conflicts will almost certainly be a constant if you're trying to add a bunch of mods together.

 # JAR Mod
 - Pros
   - Easy to get into without much Java knowledge, for the most part.
-  - Works equally as well across any java IDE you can think of.
+  - Development works equally as well across any java IDE you can think of.
 - Cons
-  - The development environment is a hassle to sensibly attach to something like git. (*important for code versioning and backups!*)
+  - The development environment is a hassle to sensibly attach to something like git. (*Important for code versioning and backups!*)
-  - Cross mod compatibility is a coin flip at the best of times, though mods that function purely on ModLoader/Forge/Shockah APIs are generally very compatible, exlcuding ID conflicts.
+  - Cross mod compatibility is a coin flip at the best of times, though mods that function purely on ModLoader/Forge/ShockAhPI APIs are generally very compatible, exlcuding ID conflicts.
   - If you care about compatibility, you will likely be juggling compatibility patches a lot if you edit any game classes.

 ### ModLoader